vivek09pathak/ShipDetection_SSD/README.md

 ## Getting Started
-Run The Latest ipynb file
+Run The Latest ipynb file in Google Colab